DevMiser/Sonos-Album-Art-Display/README.md

 ### Switching Sonos Zones

-From any device on the same Wi-Fi network, open `http://<your-pi-hostname>.local:8080/` in a browser — substitute your Pi's actual hostname (run it manually in a terminal to see the exact address printed at startup, if you're not sure).
+From any device on the same Wi-Fi network, open `http://albumart.local:8080/` in a browser (if you used a different hostname in step 2, substitute it here).
 This page lists every Sonos zone on your network along with what each is currently playing.
 Tap a zone to switch the display to it — your choice is saved and will still be selected the next time the program starts.

-> **Tip:** To make this page easier to reach, save it to your iPhone's home screen: open `http://<your-pi-hostname>.local:8080/` in Safari, tap the **Share** button, scroll down the screen and then tap **Add to Home Screen**, then tap **Add**.
+> **Tip:** To make this page easier to reach, save it to your iPhone's home screen: open `http://albumart.local:8080/` in Safari, tap the **Share** button, scroll down the screen and then tap **Add to Home Screen**, then tap **Add**.
 It will thereafter appear as an icon on your iPhone's home screen that you can tap directly, without needing to open Safari or type the address each time.

 ---